How does Rest Less make money

 The history of flexible working

-This caused the Flexible Working Act to be drawn up.
+This led to the Flexible Working Act being drawn up.
 It came into effect in March 2024.
-In advance of that, the CIPD and 50Plus Choices Employer Taskforce published a report – Flexible after Fifty – to call on policymakers and employers to consider flexible work as a key means by which they can recruit and retain older workers.
+Before that, the CIPD and 50Plus Choices Employer Taskforce published a report – Flexible after Fifty – to call on policymakers and employers to consider flexible work as a key way to recruit and retain older workers.

 The report highlighted that some 73% of over-50s in the UK would like flexible work, with reasons ranging from caregiving responsibilities to just wanting more personal time.
-So if you’ve been feeling an inkling that you want a different way of working and need a bit more space to tend to all areas of your life, you’re not alone.
+So if you’ve been feeling an inkling that you’d like a different way of working and need more space to tend to other areas of your life, you’re not alone.

 But before you make a flexible working request to your employer, it’s worth thinking about what kind of flexible arrangement meets your needs.